stoplightio/docs/articles/testing/variables-environment.md

 [Environments](../editor/environments.md) article before continuing.

-Environment variables in Stoplight allow you to dynamically retrieve information in a scenario using the editor's [environment configuration](../editor/editor-configuration.md).
+Environment variables in Stoplight allow you to dynamically retrieve information in a scenario from the active environment.
 This makes it possible to switch between different environments with ease, having variables automatically populate based on the current environment.